Raymond Dart: Paleoanthropology and the discovery of Australopithecus

-As Dart was not part of the scientific establishment, and because Raymond found the fossil in Africa, and not Europe or Asia, where the establishment supposed man's origins, his findings were initially dismissed.
+In 1925, Dart published an article in Nature in which he presented the species as Australopithecus africanus, the "southern ape from Africa", and claimed that the fossil was an indication that early hominins had lived in Africa.
+As Dart was not part of the scientific establishment, and because the fossil was found in Africa, and not Europe or Asia, where the establishment supposed man's origins, his findings were initially dismissed.

 Dart's closest ally was Robert Broom whose discoveries of further Australopithecines (as well as Wilfrid Le Gros Clark's support) eventually vindicated Dart, so much so that in 1947 Sir Arthur Keith said "...Dart was right, and I was wrong".
 Keith made this statement referring to his dismissal and scepticism of Dart's analysis of the Taung Child as an early human ancestor; Keith thought that it was more likely to be an ape, yet later research by Broom confirmed Dart's theories.
 Dart's theories were also popularised by playwright, screenwriter, and science writer Robert Ardrey, first in an article published in The Reporter and reprinted in Science Digest, and later in Ardrey's influential four-book Nature of Man Series, which began in 1961 with African Genesis.

 Not all of Dart's theories would in the end be vindicated.
 A number of his theories, including that of the killer ape, have been refuted.
 However, some of his ideas retain support.
 His work was clearly influenced by the mentors he worked with in his early career, in particular Grafton Elliot Smith.